lavolp3/MMM-AVStock/README.md

     poolInterval : 1000*15, // (Changed in ver 1.1.0) - Only For Premium Account
     mode : "table", // "table", "ticker", "series"
-    decimals: 4, // number o decimals for all values including decimals (prices, price changes, change%...) candleSticks : false //show candle sticks if mode is Series coloredCandles : false //colored bars: red and green for negative and positive candles
+    decimals: 4, // number o decimals for all values including decimals (prices, price changes, change%...) candleSticks : false, //show candle sticks if mode is Series coloredCandles : false, //colored bars: red and green for negative and positive candles
     premiumAccount: false, // To change poolInterval, set this to true - Only For Premium Account }
 },